marp-team/marp-cli/docs/bespoke-transitions/README.md

 ```

 #### Use HTML to mark morphable contents

-By using an inline HTML with enabling raw HTML rendering by `--html` Marp CLI option, you can mark a group of morphable contents with more flexibility.

 This example is defining the style for `data-morph` attribute, to mark the inner elements as morphable.